eyalroz/technion-iit-thesis/README.md

 ### Key Features

-- (Hopefully) maintained to be in conformance with the [Technion graduate school](http://www.graduate.technion.ac.il/eng)'s [requirements from Ph.D. theses](http://www.graduate.technion.ac.il/eng/FinalProcedures/Editing%20%20Submission%20of%20Thesis.htm) ([Hebrew version](http://www.graduate.technion.ac.il/Heb/Graduation/Thesis_editing.asp)).
+- (Hopefully) maintained to be in conformance with the [Technion graduate school](https://graduate.technion.ac.il/)'s requirements regarding the typesetting, organization and contents of research theses: [English](https://graduate.technion.ac.il/en/graduation-2/editing-the-thesis/), ([Hebrew](https://graduate.technion.ac.il/graduation/thesis-editing/)).
 - Supports printing _everything_ just once, into a single PDF file, in a single run, with all of the spacing arranged properly.
 This may sound trivial if you don't write in Hebrew, but it is a small hell to get this all to work without having to insert empty pages in your LaTeX, print sections separately, flip directions of the printed versions etc. No more!
 - Has both a pre-thesis-defense mode, for the version sent to your thesis readers, and a post-defense mode for the copies you submit to the library, give to your friends/wife/parents/children etc.
 - Various convenience features (most of them outside of the document class file and in an optional `.sty` style file)